dd32/td-gh-ex/README.txt

 == Customizing Anarcho Notepad ==

-	To customize Anarcho Notepad using the built in options, Anarcho Notepad Should already be active:
+	To customise Anarcho Notepad using the built in options, Anarcho Notepad Should already be active:
 		1. Log in to the WordPress Administration Panel.
 		2. Select the Appearance panel, then Theme Options.
 		3. A page explaining the options will be displayed.
-		4. Click save to finilize your selections.
+		4. Click save to finalise your selections.

 	Your selection should immediately become active.